-When grandmother died in 1927, Mum became motherless at six years old.
+When my Grandmother died in 1927, Mum became motherless at six years old.
 Her grief-stricken father had a pawnbroking business to manage, plus a three-year-old son, Tom.
 Grandmother’s family offered to take the children to their farm near Boardmills eighteen miles from Belfast.
 Mum lost her mother and the same day became separated from her father apart from a visit on Sundays when he could make the trip from Belfast.

 Six-year-old hands were soon feeding hens and collecting eggs in a wicker basket, patting the smooth flesh of horses released from yoke and plough, filling a trough with a warm meal for the pigs, and learning to form letters in a tiny country school.

 Yet the five years spent on the farm until her father remarried and took her back to live in Belfast were the best years of a childhood shattered by grief.
 It was on the farm her hands became nurturing hands.

 From the first week of her arrival at the farm, she helped look after her dead mother’s sister, Annie, whom she was called after.
 Annie was grandmother’s older sister and suffered from a debilitating muscular disease that sounds similar to motor neurone disease or multiple sclerosis.
 The symptoms were such that Annie lay in bed 26 years, unable to do anything unaided while her muscles gradually seized.
 When she heard of her younger sister’s death, it was the last time she was able to communicate by words.
 She murmured through twisted lips, ‘Poor John, poor weans.’
 After that, she communicated by eye signals – one blink for yes, two blinks for no.